solnic/drops/README.md

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/drops>.

-## Drops.Contract
+## Contracts

-You can use Drops.Contract to define data coercion and validation schemas with arbitrary validation rules.
-Here's a simple example:
+You can use `Drops.Contract` to define data coercion and validation schemas with arbitrary validation rules.
+Here's an example of a `UserContract` which casts and validates a nested map:

 ```elixir
 defmodule UserContract do